Alpha Dog: Cast

 Additionally, Alec Vigil plays Johnny's younger brother P.J.
 Truelove, producer Chuck Pacheco plays Frankie's friend Chucky Mota, and Xan Cassavetes plays Jonna Kirshner, one of the first witnesses of Zack's kidnapping.

+Production

+Nick Cassavetes developed Alpha Dog as a dramatization inspired by the real-life kidnapping and murder of Nicholas Markowitz in 2000.
+Although the film is based on the events surrounding the case, Cassavetes altered the names of many of the people involved and incorporated fictionalized dialogue and scenes while retaining the broad outline of the crime.

+Principal photography began in the summer of 2004 and took place primarily in Southern California, including locations in Los Angeles and surrounding communities.
+The production sought to recreate the suburban environment and youth culture depicted in the story, with many scenes filmed in residential neighborhoods, parks, and desert locations.

+Cassavetes assembled an ensemble cast consisting of established actors alongside younger performers.
+Emile Hirsch was cast as Johnny Truelove, the fictional counterpart to Jesse James Hollywood, while Anton Yelchin portrayed Zack Mazursky, based on Nicholas Markowitz.
+Justin Timberlake was cast as Frankie Ballenbacher, marking one of his earliest dramatic film roles, while Ben Foster portrayed Jake Mazursky.
+The supporting cast included Bruce Willis, Sharon Stone, Harry Dean Stanton, Dominique Swain, Amanda Seyfried, Olivia Wilde, Lukas Haas, and Vincent Kartheiser.

+In preparation for their roles, several cast members researched the real case and worked with Cassavetes to develop their characters.
+The director has stated that the film was intended to examine themes of peer pressure, immaturity, personal responsibility, and the consequences of violence rather than serve as a documentary account of the events.

 Legal issues

 During filming in 2004, Santa Barbara County Deputy District Attorney Ronald J. Zonen provided copies of many documents on the case and served as an unpaid consultant to the film, citing his desire to have Hollywood captured.
 Zonen prosecuted Hollywood's co-defendants and was poised to prosecute Hollywood.
 After Hollywood was captured in Saquarema, Brazil, and subsequently returned to the United States, his defense lawyer claimed Zonen had a conflict of interest; the California Court of Appeal for the Second District ruled on October 5, 2006, that Zonen should be recused from further involvement in prosecuting Hollywood because of his disclosure of the files and work on the film.
 The California Supreme Court subsequently reversed that holding, but Deputy District Attorney Joshua Lynn replaced Zonen as lead prosecution attorney.

 Hollywood's attorney, James Blatt, tried to block the release of the film.
 After the delay, Hollywood's trial started May 15, 2009, with the defense's opening statements saying Hollywood was not involved with the murder.
 In his opening statement, Lynn described Hollywood as "a ruthless coward."
 On July 8, 2009, Hollywood was convicted of simple kidnapping and first-degree murder with special circumstances and was sentenced to life in prison without the possibility of parole.